Vandivier/wisy-pages/flash-cards/readme.md

   4 - card info explorer so user can view otherInfo property on a card 5 - deck building layer that makes it easy for a user to filter a custom deck like 'card.title.indexOf('coyne') > -1' 6 - support arbitrary HTML on card front or back
+  7 - As Library: foGetDynamicSchema(arro); pass in an array of objects, get a schema definition object which declares the total set of properties held by any object in the array passed in.
+This can be a building block for #5, deck queries, but it has applications in many software projects.

 # On Card Content